Resource definitions

 Required

 The schema of the stream.
-This must match the schema of the connection that it is connected to.
+This must be compatible with the schema of any connection that it’s connected to, and any pipeline that uses it.

 Required